 Made with fresh tomatoes, mozzarella, eggplant, and basil, it's a nutritious and tasty dinner that's can be made on a busy weeknight.
 This recipe is also a great option if you're making eggplant parmesan for one or two people since you can easily adjust the portion size.

 On weeknight, I want an easy eggplant recipe that I could whip up quickly, yet would still have the delicious flavors and textures I love in eggplant parm.

-Instead of creating layers in a baking pan, this recipe allows you to make individual servings, with each slice of eggplant topped with tomato, a slice of fresh mozzarella, and fresh basil.
+Instead of creating layers in a baking pan, this recipe allows you to make individual servings, with each slice of eggplant topped with fresh tomato, a slice of fresh mozzarella, and fresh basil.

 To keep that crunchy texture, I lightly coated the eggplant slices in a panko/parmesan mixture and pan-fried them in a bit of oil before popping them into the oven to melt the cheese and fully cook the eggplant.

-Sweating the Eggplant
+Sweating the eggplant

 Although this dish comes together very quickly, it does require some prep ahead of time.
 In order to soften the texture of the eggplant and ensure that it doesn't taste bitter, you need to "sweat" the eggplant.

 No, the eggplant doesn't need to go for a run.